RAMP-project/RAMP-mobility/docs/getting_started.md

     # Define country and year to be considered when generating profiles
     country = f'{c}'
     year = 2016

-    # Choose if simulating the whole year (True) or not (False)
-    # if False, the console will ask how many days should be simulated.
-    full_year = False
 ```

 The variables to be defined are:

 - *simulation_name*: defines the folder where results are saved, it will be: “results/inputfile/simulation_name" leave it False (or "") to avoid the creation of the additional folder.
 - *year*: defines the simulated year
-- *full_year*: allows choosing if simulating the whole year (True) or not (False).
-If False, the console will ask how many days should be simulated.
-This is useful when simulating different countries within a for loop.

 ### Charging process function parameters